jandersonai/GuacAlert/README.md

 # GuacAlert

-GuacAlert is a Go application that monitors active connections in a Guacamole server and sends alerts to a Webhook when users connect or disconnect.
+GuacAlert is a Go application that monitors active connections in an Apache Guacamole server and sends alerts to a Webhook when users connect or disconnect.

 ## Features